Luigi2898/Laboratori-ISA/Lab1/readme.md

-## Repository of the gruop 25
+Repository of the group 25
+===
-# Course of Integrated System Architectures
+### Course of Integrated System Architectures
+Contains all the scripts, source code and results of the first laboratory of the course.